brmc/django-media-helper/docs/README.markdown

 you're using a responsive design with images whose sizes are not statically
 defined.
 In the near future I will accomodate for for alternate scenarios**

+**One person was under the impression that 3 requests were made per image
+(initial request, ajax, and the request for resized image), but that is not
+the case.
+Well, it is true if there is only one image per page, but all
+ajax requests are bundled together, so the average number of requests
+approaches 2 as the number of images increases.**

 ### Something to consider ###